Why taurine is so important for cats and dogs

 Signs of taurine deficiency in cats and dogs

 As taurine has such wide-ranging health benefits, the signs that your cat or dog is deficient in it can vary and may include:

-If your cat or dog is presenting any of these signs or you have any other concerns about their health, it’s always best to take them to the veterinarian for a check-up.
+If your cat or dog is presenting any of these signs, or you have any other concerns about their health, it’s always best to take them to the vet for a check-up.